nuwave/lighthouse-docs/docs/basics-types.md

 }
 ```

-Unions need a way of determining which concrete Object Type is returned by a
+Just like Interfaces, you need a way to determine the concrete Object Type for a Union,
-particular query.
-Use the [@union](directives#union) directive to return a concrete implementation.
+based on the resolved value.
+If the default type resolver does not work for you, define your
+own using `php artisan lighthouse:union <Union name>`.
+It is automatically put in the default namespace where Lighthouse can discover it by itself.

 Read more about them in the [GraphQL Reference](https://graphql.org/learn/schema/#union-types) and the
 [docs for graphql-php](http://webonyx.github.io/graphql-php/type-system/unions/)